d0tTino/GeneCoder/docs/usage.md

 The GUI exposes encoding options, error correction choices and displays metrics and analysis plots.

-The **Helix View** tab now features an animated 3D helix complete with nucleotide tooltips and simple overlays illustrating GC content and homopolymer regions.
+The **Helix View** tab embeds a dedicated React/Three.js frontend.
+It renders the sequence in 3D with orbit controls, overlays for GC content and homopolymers and an *Animate* toggle.
+The frontend lives under `web/helix-ui` and is loaded via a WebView in the GUI.
-Toggle the *Animate* checkbox or adjust the *Zoom* slider to explore the visualization.